Shubham-bit-hash/Sketchify/README.md

 ```sh
 python main.py
 ```
-now you can able to use thgis software.
+now you can able to use this software.